HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/test-steps.md

   Given an english speaking user
   And the user's unit system is metric
-  When the user says "how tall is the eiffel tower" Then mycroft reply should contain "meters"
+  When the user says "how tall is the eiffel tower" Then chatterbox reply should contain "meters"
 ```

 #### Configuration specification